dukundejeanne/Blog/README.md

 ### Behavior Driven Development (BDD)
 * Create structure  etc..
-* Create 4 classs are User,Downvote,Upvote,comment, Pitch and Category
+* Create 4 classs are User,Post,comment, Pitch and Category
 * Create test file to test all your method
 * Create the manage file for used to run all your test
 * Create Start.sh to help you to run and open the server